openpay-innovations/openpay-payment-gateway-for-woocommerce/README.md

 ## Overview

 The purpose of this document is to enumerate the technical steps involved in the integration of Openpay plugin into an existing Wordpress and Woocommerce installation.
-The Openpay plugin has been developed for Woocommerce version 4.5.2

 ## Install Wordpress and Woocommerce